 The only way for us to be saved is for someone else to rescue us.
 We need someone who can satisfy the demands of justice—standing in our place to assume the burden of the Fall and to pay the price for our sins.
 Jesus Christ has always been the only one capable of making such a sacrifice.

-From before the Creation of the earth, the Savior has been our only hope for “peace in this world, and eternal life in the world to come” (D&C 59:23).
+From before the Creation of the earth, the Savior has been our only hope for “peace in this world, and eternal life in the world to come” (Doctrine and Covenants 59:23).

 Only He had the power to lay down His life and take it up again.
 From His mortal mother, Mary, He inherited the ability to die.
 From His immortal Father, He inherited the power to overcome death.
 He declared, “As the Father hath life in himself; so hath he given to the Son to have life in himself” (John 5:26).